databendlabs/databend/docs/doc/50-manage/00-metasrv/50-metasrv-metrics.md

 If and only if the node state is `Follower` or `Leader` , `node_is_health` is 1, otherwise is 0.

 `proposals_applied` records the total number of applied write requests.

+`last_log_index` records the last log index has been appended to this Raft node's log, `current_term` records the current term of the Raft node.

 `proposals_pending` indicates how many proposals are queued to commit currently.Rising pending proposals suggests there is a high client load or the member cannot commit proposals.